jtownson/swakka/readme.md

     val route = RouteGen.openApiRoute(api)

     // The q parameter is missing from the request
-    // Our endpoint implementation will be called with the q=None Get("http://localhost:8080/app/e1") ~> seal(route) ~> check {
+    // Our endpoint implementation will be called with q=None Get("http://localhost:8080/app/e1") ~> seal(route) ~> check {
       status shouldBe OK
       responseAs[String] shouldBe "None"